publiccodenet/about/activities/tool-management/nextcloud.md

 ## Nextcloud management

 Nextcloud (user) administration is managed by the Operations Coordinator.
 The Operations Coordinator as well as the Chief Executive have full adminstrative privileges.
-The Operations Coordinator is responsible for user management, folder management, customization and making sure Nextcloud stays up-to-date.
-She also ensures proper on-boarding and off-boarding policies are in place and enforced.
+The Operations Coordinator is responsible for user and folder management, customization, making sure Nextcloud stays up-to-date and ensures proper on-boarding and off-boarding policies are in place and enforced.

 ## Privacy and GDPR